getsentry/rfcs/text/0073-usage-of-transaction-types.md

 integrations enabled.
 The downside is that the SDK sends this list for each event, not giving us insights into how many transactions/spans stem from a specific parts of the SDK.

+# Option Chosen

+On 2023-03-21, we decided unanimously to move forward with [Option 5: Add Origin to Trace Context and Span](#option-5) and [Option 4: Use Amplitude](#option-4).
+The outcome of option 4 will be better once the SDKs start sending data from option 5.
+We still need an approval from Ingest and the data team.

+Approval by ingest: _pending_
+Approval by the data team: _pending_

+Participants of the decision:

+- Philipp Hofmann
+- Manoel Aranda
+- Karl Heinz Struggl
+- Markus Hintersteiner

 # Options Considered